aleccool213/steam-buddy/README.md

 1. Clone the Steam Buddy repository.
 2. Set up the database (see Configuration section above)
 3. Set up your integrations and environment variables (see Configuring for Slack above)
-4. run `npm install` to install all dependencies
+4. run `yarn` to install all dependencies
 5. run `npm start` to run steam buddy

 It is suggested you run Steam Buddy on Heroku!